-- Working capital requirements of the ongoing business are met by excess liquidity and credit lines
+- Working capital requirements of the ongoing business can be comfortably fulfilled thanks to excess liquidity and credit lines

 Top-management incentives are strongly aligned to the interests of the shareholders.
 Uniper’s management is committed to high standards concerning the transparency and the risk management within the scope of its corporate governance.

-** EBITDA means earnings before interest, taxes, depreciation and amortization
+** EBITDA means adjusted earnings before interest, taxes, depreciation and amortization